TYNE TUNNEL

 Roads approaching the tunnels will be clearly sign-posted, but there's no payment barrier or booth, so you'll need to be aware that you've used the crossing, and it's then your responsibility to pay the toll charge.

-Paying the Tyne Tunnels charges with Caura
+Paying the Tyne Tunnel charges with Caura

 Speedily sort all your Tyne Tunnel payments with Caura.
 Simply download the app and pay without any extra fees.
 Sort everything before you even get in the car.
 No more slow websites or fiddly phone numbers.
 Then stash all your receipts on the app, in case you need to check back.
 One app.
 Two taps.
 Simple.